ClassOrg-Data-Sci-2024/Academic-Interaction-Contributions/data_pipeline.md

 of a word or words that are not known.
 It was also discovered that participants who have values “ALL” or “CITE” values in `RESTRICT` have had their speech redacted from the corpus.
 Due to this, these restricted utterances will also be removed from the dataset.
+The MICASE manual also states that utterances with an “SS” value in the `WHO` column are from two or more speakers in unison, which makes it difficult to link these contributions to specific speakers.
+As such, these utterances will be removed.

 ``` r
 #saving changes to a new df so that the original is still around if I need it